DAB BNP Paribas: Stock market

 In 1999, the DAB bank was placed on the stock exchange.
 The company was listed in the Prime Standard.
 In 2001, the bank was listed as part of the acquisition of the French online broker Selftrade on the Nouveau Marché (New Market) of the Paris Stock Exchange - the delisting in France took place in 2010.

 As part of the takeover by BNP Paribas, the remaining minority shareholders were resigned and excluded by squeeze-out.
 The listing ended on 27 July 2015.

 Affiliation

-The institute was founded as a subsidiary of Bayerische Hypotheken- und Wechsel-Bank, which merged with Bayerische Vereinsbank in 1998 to form Bayerische Hypo- und Vereinsbank.
-In 2005 it was taken over by Unicredit Bank.
+The bank was founded as a subsidiary of Munich-based Hypo-Bank, which merged with Bayerische Vereinsbank in 1998 to form HypoVereinsbank.
+In 2005 it was taken over by Unicredit.

 As of 28 February 2013, Unicredit Bank held 81.39% of the DAB bank shares, with 18.61% in free float.

 At the beginning of August 2014, the French major bank BNP Paribas, which also owns Consorsbank, acquired an 81.4% stake for € 354 million.
 According to initial planning, it should have come to a fusion of the brands DAB bank and Consorsbank by the end of 2014 in Germany, but the merger with the DAB was completed in early 2016.
 The DAB bank thus had the same fate as the Consorsbank, it was integrated into the BNP Paribas S.A. branch Germany.

 DAB was a member of the Cash Group until 31 January 2015.